This post contains affiliate links.

 A cup of cold brew coffee isn’t just your standard cup of coffee.
-In fact, there are a long list of benefits to choosing it over the latter, such as a richer, stronger taste, lower acidity, and more.
+In fact, there is a long list of benefits to choosing it over the latter.

 - Slightly less caffeine: For someone that wants to stick with coffee but is trying to cut back on caffeine, cold brew is a great choice because it has slightly less caffeine than drip coffee.
 (Per 16 oz there are 200 mg of caffeine in cold brew vs 260-360 mg in hot.)